 - Curcumin is the active component in turmeric which has anti-oxidant properties and supports the function of the body’s own anti-oxidants.
 Anti-oxidants are needed to fight free radicals which can otherwise damage cells within the body

 - Curcumin also has anti-inflammatory properties because it blocks inflammatory pathways in the body.
 There are lots of conditions linked to increased inflammation such as arthritis, diabetes, obesity, depression and Alzheimer’s

-- (1). discusses numerous studies about the health benefits of curcumin.
-One study in particular showed that curcumin was able to improve fatigue, memory, calmness and reduce psychological stress
+- This paper discusses numerous studies about the health benefits of curcumin.
+One study, in particular, showed that curcumin was able to improve fatigue, memory, and calmness and reduce psychological stress (1).

 “Curcumin is great for reducing inflammation and boosting anti-oxidants, both of which are important for supporting mental health” (2)

 “Adding black pepper (3), heating (4) and taking curcumin with some form of fat (like coconut milk) (3) increases the absorption significantly”

 - 1 tbsp of freshly grated turmeric or 1 heaped tsp of turmeric powder

 - Pinch of ground black pepper

 - Coconut milk or other milk (make sure it’s not really low-fat or fat-free milk, as we want some fat for absorbing the curcumin)

 - Bring one cup of milk to a boil and turn off